DheerajSai24/Coders-of-Delhi/README.md

 ### Data Cleaning
 The `Cleaning_data.py` script performs several data cleaning operations:
-- Removes users with missing values
+- Removes employees with missing values
 - Eliminates duplicate friend connections
-- Removes inactive users (those without friends or liked pages)
+- Removes inactive employees (those without friends or liked pages)
 - Removes duplicate pages

-### Friend Recommendations
+### Colleague Recommendations
-The `FindingPeopleYouMayKnow.py` script implements a friend recommendation algorithm that:
+The `FindingPeopleYouMayKnow.py` script implements a colleague recommendation algorithm that:
-- Identifies friends-of-friends who aren't already connected
+- Identifies colleagues-of-colleagues who aren't already connected
-- Ranks potential connections based on the number of mutual friends
+- Ranks potential connections based on the number of mutual colleagues
 - Returns a sorted list of recommended connections

 ### Page Recommendations
 The `FindingPagesYouMightLike.py` script implements a page recommendation algorithm that:
-- Analyzes pages liked by users with similar interests
+- Analyzes pages liked by employees with similar interests
 - Ranks potential page recommendations based on shared interests
 - Returns a sorted list of recommended pages

 ### Data Visualization
 The `load_user_data.py` script provides a simple text-based visualization of:
-- Users and their connections
+- Employees and their connections
 - Page information

 ## How to Use